panasenco/mcp-sqlite/README.md

 - Run `python -m pytest` to run tests.
 - Run `ruff format` to format Python code.
 - Run `pyright` for static type checking.

+### Publishing
+Tagging a commit with a release candidate tag (containing `rc`) will trigger build and upload to TestPyPi.
+Tagging a commit with a non-release candidate tag (not containing `rc`) will trigger build and upload to PyPi.
+Note that Python package version numbers are NOT SemVer!
+See [Python packaging versioning](https://packaging.python.org/en/latest/discussions/versioning/).
+To test that the package works on TestPyPi, use: `uvx --default-index https://test.pypi.org/simple/ --index https://pypi.org/simple/ mcp-sqlite@0.1.0rc2 --help`.